Mum's breast cancer is back and spread to live, adrenal glands, pelvis and struggling to keep food down

 My mum had breast cancer in Dec '23 only 8 months after my dad died.
-She decided to go for chemo as she had a triple negative tumor.
+She decided to go for chemo as she had a triple negative tumour.
 The surgery was successful and she tolerated her chemo pretty well.
 She finished that last year in June '24.
 We thought she was getting back on her feet as she was starting to get fit taking swimming lessons and generally in good spirits.

 The past couple of weeks though she had a strange chest pain which got her taken into A&E for suspected heart attack, then had unusual vomiting and feel very tired.
 She had found some new lumps in her breast which had gone away to be biopsied whilst she was going away on a trip to stay with friends for three weeks.
 The GP said she should go and enjoy herself.
 Turns out the lumps were breast cancer again...

 Whilst away on holiday she was taken ill again this time with severe abdominal pains, and got rushed to ER, not A&E. $5000 later we have abdominal CT scans which showed metastatic lesions on her liver, adrenal glands, pelvis and "necrotic" lymph nodes.
 Sounds pretty bad.
-Shes back in the UK and having a full CT scan and her case is going back to the MDT on Friday.
+She's back in the UK and having a full CT scan and her case is going back to the MDT on Friday.

 I'm very scared and upset that we are about to settle in to last months of my mum's life.
 I can't imagine that the outcome from the scan tomorrow will give us good news, only more news about the prognosis is.